 Georgia Driving Rules & Resources

-In Georgia, every young new driver under 17 must take a 30-hour driver education course and six hours of drivers training (Joshua's Law) from a State of Georgia Department of Driver Services (DDS) licensed driving school.
-Otherwise, you need to complete a total of 40 hours of supervised driving with a Parent or Guardian.
-Six hours of those hours must be at night.
+In Georgia, every new driver under 18 must take a 30-hour driver education course and six hours of driver training (Joshua's Law) from a State of Georgia Department of Driver Services (DDS) licensed driving school.
+Otherwise, you must complete 40 hours of supervised driving with a Parent or Guardian, six of which must be at night.

 Phase 1: Getting Your Learner's Permit